SvenTiigi/STLocationRequest/README.md

 <img width=200 src="./Preview/STLocationRequest_Red.jpg" alt="STLocationRequest" title="STLocationRequest">
 </p>

-Also you can add `NSNotificationObserver` to get notified if the user has authorized or denied the Location Services or if the user has tapped the _Not-Now Button_.
+Also you can add `NSNotificationObserver` to get notified if the user has authorized or denied the Location Services or if the user just tapped the _Not-Now_ Button.

 ```swift
 override func viewDidLoad() {